lanl/singularity-eos/doc/sphinx/src/contributing.rst

 congenial:

 * You should take the time needed to review a contribution and offer meaningful advice.
-Unless a contribution is very small limit the times you simply click "approve" with a "looks good to me."
+Unless a contribution is very small, limit the times you simply click "approve" with a "looks good to me."

 * You should keep your comments constructive.
 For example, rather than